HareemFatima5/Timetable-Scheduling-using-Quantum-Optimization/README.md

 - Quantum solvers are used to solve the QUBO and return binary solutions.
 - The results are decoded and analyzed in terms of feasibility and performance.

-This notebook-based solution evaluates the capability of current quantum systems to address practical optimization problems and compares results with classical scheduling logic.
+This notebook based solution evaluates the capability of current quantum systems to address practical optimization problems and compares results with classical scheduling logic.